lumeland/lume.land/docs/core/processors.md

 }
 ```

-For example, let's say you only want to minify the pages with the value `minify`
+For example, let's say you only want to minify the pages where the value
-as `true`:
+`minify` is `true`:

 ```js
 site.process([".html"], (page) => {